milanofthe/pathsim/docs/source/examples/stick_slip.rst

     from pathsim.solvers import RKBS32

-Next are the system parameters, including the function definitions for the `Source` and the `Function` blocks:
+Next are the system parameters, including the function definitions for the :class:`.Source` and the :class:`.Function` blocks:

 .. code-block:: python